From Words to Proverbs: Evaluating LLMs Linguistic and Cultural Competence in Saudi Dialects with Absher: Discussion

 \subsection{Ethical Considerations}

 This study utilizes publicly available data sources to evaluate the dialectal understanding of LLMs within the Saudi context.
-Care was taken to ensure that no private, identifiable, or sensitive information was included in the dataset.
+Care was taken to ensure that no private, identifiable, or sensitive information was included in the dataset. {To guarantee this, all dialectal content—including words, phrases, and proverbs— was sourced exclusively from the publicly accessible Moajam website.
+This resource functions as a digital repository of aggregated dialectal vocabulary and cultural expressions.
+We explicitly excluded any conversational data, social media content, or personally generated user text to safeguard against the unintentional inclusion of private information or the leakage of toxic language that is often prevalent in online datasets.}

+{The primary ethical risk in dialectal evaluation is the potential for linguistic discrimination, where underrepresented dialects are implicitly or explicitly associated with lower social status or performance failure by the model.
+To mitigate this critical risk, we implemented two concrete measures.
+First, the Absher dataset was rigorously designed to ensure fair coverage across the five major Saudi regions (Central, Western, Southern, Eastern, and Northern), deliberately challenging the common bias in NLP datasets that over-represent urban or dominant dialects.
+Second, the evaluation tasks focus strictly on testing linguistic competence (meaning, contextual usage, and cultural interpretation) rather than social or demographic inference, preventing the model from being scored on tasks that could encourage or propagate negative stereotypes associated with any specific regional dialect.}

 Given that language models may produce hallucinated or inaccurate outputs—particularly in low-resource or culturally nuanced scenarios—we stress that these outputs should not be used for critical decision-making without human oversight.
 The evaluation framework was carefully designed to minimize cultural bias and to avoid reinforcing stereotypes.
-Throughout the project, we maintained a commitment to transparency and responsible AI usage, acknowledging the inherent limitations of current LLMs when handling dialectal and culturally embedded language.
-Ultimately, our goal is to promote the development of fair, inclusive, and culturally aware language technologies.